 Summary: Church problems and what to do when you are disappointed or wounded by your church.
 This online Bible study gives you practical, scriptural ways to respond to church problems, disappointments, and divisions.

-Summary: Bible study on how to respond when disappointed or wounded in church.
+Summary: Church problems Bible study —how to respond when disappointed or wounded.

 Doug Britton Books

 Make my joy complete by being like-minded, having the same love, being one in spirit and purpose.
 (Philippians 2:2)

 Are you bitter, cynical, angry or depressed because of disappointments or wounds experienced in church?
 If so, don’t let those hurts destroy your faith or drive you away from fellowshipping with other believers.
 Instead, ask God to help you deal with the wounds wisely, and then press ahead in your walk with the Lord.

 Let’s review the five guidelines for responding to church problems in Part 1 of this study.
 (Click here to read Part 1 of “Burned by Church.”)

 1. Expect church problems.
 Realize that everyone is imperfect.